Video: How are 3D printed hearts helping families with heart problems?

 Just like fingerprints, no two heart defects are the same.
 The problem is that, consequently, no two treatments or surgeries for children with heart defects will be exactly the same.
 But BHF-funded researcher Claudio Capelli (pictured below) is doing research on a possible solution: printing a life-size 3D version of their heart.

-He and his team, based at Great Ormond Street Hospital, are creating 3D replicas of the tiny hearts of children with
+He and his team, based at Great Ormond Street Hospital, are creating 3D replicas of the tiny hearts of children with congenital heart disease.

 Having a 3D printed heart made can also help adults, but it is particularly helpful for children with congenital heart disease, he says, as their hearts are very small and particularly complex.

 One patient who has benefitted is Lucas Ciulean, who is now 13 months old and was born with a rare heart defect in which the aorta, the main blood vessel taking blood to the body, is connected to the wrong part of the heart.

 His mother Mariana Ciulean, from north London, (pictured below with Tiberius and Lucas) explains: “He had surgery at three days old and then at 10 months, and the results were extraordinary.
 We’re so grateful for this technology as it helped save our child’s life.
 After the surgery the doctor showed us the 3D print of Lucas’ heart and explained how it helped him to perform the surgery.”

 Lucas’ father Tiberius says: “When the doctor first showed us the heart, we were amazed, we had no idea about this technology and that they were printing 3D hearts.
 To have Lucas’ heart in your hand and hear everything that the surgeon did and about the problem, it was amazing.
 We’re thankful to the people who do that.”